isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 <p>Students who were exempted in primary school do not need to re-apply.</p>
 <p></p>
 <h4>Full Subject-Based Banding (Full SBB)</h4>
-<p>With the implementation of Full SBB for Sec 1 students starting from 2024,
+<p>With the implementation of Full SBB for Secondary 1 students starting
-students who offer most subjects at G1 or G2 are eligible to offer English Language (EL), Mother Tongue Languages (MTL), Mathematics (MA) and Science (SCI) at a more demanding level from the start of S1 if they have performed well in these subjects at the Primary School Leaving Examination (PSLE).</p>
+from 2024, students who offer most subjects at G1 or G2 are eligible to offer English Language (EL), Mother Tongue Languages (MTL), Mathematics (MA) and Science (SCI) at a more demanding level from the start of Secondary 1 if they have performed well in these subjects at the Primary School Leaving Examination (PSLE).</p>
 <p><strong>Offering Subjects at More Demanding Levels (MDL)</strong>
 </p>
 <p><strong>1.
 What are the criteria for a student to be offered to take subject at a more demanding level?</strong>